 Southeastern Louisiana University has established a specific policy that governs the use and abuse of the university's computer resources.
 Students granted access to the university's computing facilities are required to abide by the established policy for computer use.
-A copy of the entire policy may be obtained on the University's Web page or by contacting the Basic Computing Services Help Desk.
+A copy of the entire policy may be obtained on the University's website, www.southeastern.edu, or by contacting the Help Desk.